sftpgo/docs/docs/config-file.md

   - `entries_soft_limit`, integer.
   - `entries_hard_limit`, integer.
 The number of per-ip rate limiters kept in memory will vary between the soft and hard limit
 - `event_manager`, struct containing the configuration for the EventManager
   - `enabled_commands`, list of strings.
 Absolute path to system commands that can be executed through Event Manager.
-An empty list means that any command is allowed to be executed.
-Default: empty
+An empty list means that any command is allowed to be executed. :warning: Allowing any system command could pose a security risk.Default: empty

 ## ACME